thehackersbrain/dev-backup/_posts/2021-05-16-vulnnet-internal-tryhackme-machine-writeup-and-walkthough-detailed.md

 # Nmap done at Sat May 15 13:50:52 2021 -- 1 IP address (1 host up) scanned in 3.89 seconds
 ```

-Scanned using nmap scripts but no luck so far.
-So I think we may have to bruteforce in order to get the credentials.
-So we do have some usernames while we were enumerating the smb server. so let's bruteforce and see if we can find anything.
+Scanned using nmap scripts got the same result.

 ### Gaining Access